-Author of FYS book, Never Caught: Erica Armstrong Dunbar
+Author of FYS book, Never Caught & author Erica Armstrong Dunbar

-We are delighted to announce that Dr. Erica Armstrong Dunbar will be visiting campus this fall to speak about her book Never Caught: The Washingtons' Relentless Pursuit of Their Runaway Slave, Ona Judge, which was a Finalist for the National Book award for Nonfiction in 2017 and a winner of the Frederick Douglass Book Prize.
+This year's First Year Seminar book is Never Caught: The Washingtons' Relentless Pursuit of Their Runaway Slave, Ona Judge, which was a Finalist for the National Book award for Nonfiction in 2017 and a winner of the Frederick Douglass Book Prize.

-Dr. Armstrong is Charles and Mary Beard Professor of History at Rutgers University and National Director of the Association of Black Women Historians.
+Author Dr. Erica Armstrong Dunbar is Charles and Mary Beard Professor of History at Rutgers University and National Director of the Association of Black Women Historians.
 She is also the author of A Fragile Freedom: African American Women and Emancipation in the Antebellum City.

 The six research exercises in this series are a companion to your classes in First Year Seminar designed to help hone your research and information literacy skills to build your final "Expert Panel Presentation" for the course.
 You will be learning how to search, find, evaluate, and use information from a variety of perspectives.